-Phase 3 of HEI's ACES program, which includes a chronic bioassay, will be completed in the next five years, and a variety of endpoints will be assessed.
-These end points include neoplastic changes, organ toxicity, pulmonary inflammation, oxidative damage and cell proliferation in respiratory tract tissue, mutagenicity, and cardiovascular endpoints in both rats and mice.
-Chronic toxicity, including carcinogenicity, will be evaluated only in rats.
-Rats will also undergo pulmonary function testing.
-Some of these studies are being done under separate contracts with investigators who have expertise in these areas; the exposure group at LRRI will provide the samples for testing.
-The final reports of ACES will be peer-reviewed intensively by the HEI Review Committee and published.
-In addition, we expect to plan and move forward with Phase 2, the emissions characterization of and ultimate health effects testing for 2010 engines.
+Phase 3 of HEI's ACES program, which includes a chronic bioassay, has been completed, and a variety of endpoints were assessed, including neoplastic changes, organ toxicity, pulmonary inflammation, oxidative damage and cell proliferation in respiratory tract tissue, mutagenicity, and cardiovascular endpoints in both rats and mice.
+Chronic toxicity, including carcinogenicity, were evaluated only in rats.
+Rats also underwent pulmonary function testing.
+Some of these studies were done under separate contracts with investigators who have expertise in these areas; the exposure group at LRRI provided the samples for testing.
+The final reports of ACES are currently under intensive peer-review by the HEI Review Committee and are expected to be published in 2014.
+In addition, Phase 2, the emissions characterization of and ultimate health effects testing for 2010 engines, was completed and published in 2013.